ionStici/frontend/react/separating-components.md

 ## Sibling to Sibling Communication

-How to communicate between a presentational (stateless) component and a container (stateful) component, both siblings, so that it will trigger screen rendering.
+How to communicate between a presentational (stateless) component and a container (stateful) component, so that it will trigger screen rendering.

 ```jsx
 function Container() {